simonroebers/Red_Wine_Quality/4_OLS_and_kNN_Regression.md

-4 OLS and kNN Prediction
+4 OLS and kNN Regression
 ================

 - <a href="#load-packages-and-data" id="toc-load-packages-and-data">Load